-I have been observing Vietnamese people and culture now for a while and I’ve always come to the same conclusion; these people are resilient beyond belief.
+After observing Vietnamese people and culture I’ve come to the conclusion that the people there are resilient beyond belief.
 Granted, we learned this during the war.
 However, many of us (including myself) have little knowledge of the Vietnam War beyond movies like Forest Gump.
 Therefore actually being here observing the Vietnamese and how they carry on their day to day lives is absolutely fascinating.
-Quite honestly they make every other culture I’ve been in look like complete wimps…especially Americans.
-Sorry, but I’m just being honest.
+Quite honestly they make every other culture I’ve been in look like complete wimps.

 When I lived in Minnesota I used to think that Minnesotans were tough because they had to deal with such a long, cold winter.
 Then when I moved to NYC I realized the tougher people were New Yorkers.
-Unlike Minnesotans, New Yorkers didn’t have cars, so we were forced to be exposed to the elements every day on our walk to the subway or to simply get groceries.
+Unlike Minnesotans, New Yorkers don’t have cars, so we were forced to be exposed to the elements every day on our walk to the subway or to simply get groceries.
 Minnesotans could stay in their cars and have some protection, but New Yorkers had to walk in the rain/snow/sleet to get to their destination.
-In addition, they typically had to carry heavy bags for blocks as we didn’t have a trunk to put our things in.
 In fact, I’m not ashamed to admit there was at least two times I simply gave up trying to get to work amidst a HUGE downpour in Manhattan.
-The subways were flooded and I was left dripping wet; I was completely befuddled.
-I actually called in sick instead of going to work as a drown rat – the rain had won and I went home virtually in tears (ok, maybe the tears were a combination of the rain, pms, and me not liking my job…but the rain was definitely a factor!)
+The subways were flooded and I was left dripping wet.
+I actually called in sick instead of going to work as a drown rat – the rain had won and I went home in tears (ok, maybe the tears were a combination of the rain, pms, and me not liking my job…but the rain was definitely a factor!)

-Now I observe the Vietnamese.
-When it starts to rain, they pull over on their motorbike, put on their poncho, and get back on and keep going.
+In Vietnam when it starts to rain, they pull over on their motorbike, put on their cool rain poncho, and get back on and keep going.
 No one complains, no tears, no one stops what they are doing and changes their plans; they just keep going.
-They have no reaction to the discomfort.
-Ninety-five percent of the Vietnamese don’t have a car, so there is no protection from the rain.
-The rain doesn’t simply happen occasionally, it happens every day…multiple times some days.
+They appear to have no reaction to the discomfort.
+Eighty-five percent of the Vietnamese don’t have a car, so there is no protection from the rain.
 There’s no escaping it, no calling in sick, and no working from home.
 They often commute in some of the worst traffic I’ve seen, for 45 min to an hour to get to their work, yet no one complains.
-Ok – maybe I just don’t hear them complain because they are speaking Vietnamese!
-However the business people who I know that speak English have never complained about their long commute or the rain or the conditions of the roads.
+Sure, maybe I just don’t hear them complain because they are speaking Vietnamese; however, the business people who I knew that spoke English never complained about their long commute or the rain.
 It’s just not in their culture to complain about such silly things they can do nothing about.